 How an IRA charitable rollover gift works:

 - Contact your IRA plan administrator to make a gift from your IRA to the National Lawyers Guild Foundation.
+A sample letter to your administrator can be found here.

 - Your IRA funds will be directly transferred to our organization to help continue our important work.